Guide To NYC Thrift Stores From Vintage Fashion Influencer Emma Rogue

 There are a number of reasons you should look to your local thrift store for great fashion.
 For one, you’ll find truly one-of-a-kind pieces that nobody on the street will be wearing.
 You’ll also save some money, which means you’ll end up picking up a bigger and better haul.
 And perhaps most importantly, it’s way more sustainable.
 The fashion industry produces a ridiculous amount of waste every year.
 With the state of our climate, we need to totally overhaul the way we do everything and that includes the way we shop.

 But where to start?
 We hit up vintage fashion influencer Emma Rogue for a guide to her ten favorite thrift shops.
 Rogue has taken her keen eye for vintage threads and built something bigger out of it, amassing a huge following on TikTok and even opening up her own vintage clothing store of the same name.
-So she’s about as big an expert as we could hope to find on all things vintage.
+Rogue has most recently appeared as part of Adidas’ Adidas Originals Thrift & Ride campaign, which puts the brand’s Inline White Royal Blue FORUM 84 front and center and gives the versatile vintage silhouette some love.
+So she’s about as big an expert as we could hope to find when it comes to all things vintage.

 So whether you’re looking for a new summer fit or seeking out some furniture to transform your home, Rogue’s got you covered.
 Let’s dive in.